Tutorial 4 - Using Properties and RPCs to Communicate Between Client and Server

 Create a Server Room Script

-The server room script sets a player's name property when it authenticates them.
+The server room script registers an authentication handler that validates and sets a player's name property.
 It assigns players a random position property when they connect.
 It continuously spawns cubes that fall from the sky.
 It does a sphere sweep when it receives a shoot RPC from a client if they have any ammo.
 It calls an entity RPC on any entities hit by the sphere sweep, then destroys the entity.

 1. Select the 'Room' object.